 Do NOT use taxis marked as “Freelancers” who are not associated with the major taxi companies (i.e. FoTaxi, City Taxi, Budapest Taxi).
 The Freelancers are notorious for overcharging, Download an app for them and you will be all set.

-For our full list of recommended hotels be sure to check our Gay Budapest Hotels page.
+For our full list of recommended hotels, please check our Gay Budapest Hotels page.

 Budapest Castle Museum and Hungarian National Gallery – located in the majestic palace overlooking the Danube.
 Views of the city from the terraces are excellent.